BGCG/project2/README.md

 * Assignment of the question index to 0 and then iterating from there with index++
 * Hiding and unhiding elements using `element.classList.add('hide')` and adding a `.hide {display: none;}` in CSS

-Note: although I used the above tutorial as a guideline how to approach scripting a quiz, I customised my code throughout and took a different approach to dispalying the options than Web Dev Simplified.
+Note: although I used the above tutorial as a guideline how to approach scripting a quiz, I customised my code throughout such as I took a different approach to dispalying the options than Web Dev Simplified.

 My main areas of troubleshooting were the iteration through the options to make the correct options appear in the button elements.
-I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following [youtube video](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the `.forEach` method of iterating through each element.
+I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following youtube video by [Zenva](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the `.forEach` method of iterating through each element.

 To select all my option buttons, I made use of the querySelectorAll selector; I found the [folkstalk](https://www.folkstalk.com/2022/09/event-listener-to-elements-with-class-with-code-examples.html) post helpful in learning how to use this selector.